Skip to content

 Any adjustments recommended after published exam deadlines will not be implemented until the following exam period.
 Further information is available on our exam pages.

-If you have an Access Statement in place detailing exam arrangements, the exams team will put these in place for you.
-These will appear on your personal exam timetable around 2 weeks before a formal exam.
+If you have an Access Statement in place detailing exam arrangements, the Exams team will put these in place for you.
+These will appear on your personal exam timetable around two weeks before a formal exam.
 They are not visible to anyone other than yourself.